Rıza Kayaalp: Wrestling career

 In 2023, Rıza Kayaalp became European Champion for the 12th in Greco-Roman 130 kilogram at the 2023 European Wrestling Championships in Zagreb, Croatia.
 Kayaalp, 33, defeated Sabah Shariati from Azerbaijan with a 2–1 result to win the gold medal in the Croatian capital Zagreb.
 He reached the final with 8–0 technical victories over Boris Petrusic of Serbia, Oskar Marvik of Norway and Mantas Knystautas of Lithuania.
 With this gold, Kayaalp equaled Aleksandr Karelin's record of 12 European gold medals.
 Kayaalp won the silver medal at the 2023 World Wrestling Championships in Belgrade, the capital of Serbia, in the final match of the men's 130 kg wrestling championships in the men's greco-roman style with a 1-1 draw against his Iranian rival Amin Mirzazadeh with 7 seconds to go and lost the match due to the last point advantage of his Iranian rival.
 Kayaalp defeated Egyptian Abdellatif Mohamed 7-2 in the second round match, Estonian Heiki Nabi 9-0 with technical superiority in the quarterfinal match and Chinese Meng Lingzhe 3-1 in the semifinal match.
-With this result, Rıza Kayaalp qualified for the 2024 Summer Olympics.
+With this result, Kayaalp qualified for the 2024 Summer Olympics.

 He won the silver medal in the 130 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.

-7 March 2025, the International Testing Agency announced that the Anti-Doping Chamber of the International Court of Arbitration for Sport has issued a 4-year ban to Rıza Kayaalp after a sample taken on 28 May 2024 was positive for the banned substance Trimetazidine.
+7 March 2025, the International Testing Agency announced that the Anti-Doping Chamber of the International Court of Arbitration for Sport has issued a 4-year ban to Kayaalp after a sample taken on 28 May 2024 was positive for the banned substance Trimetazidine.
 Effective 1 July 2024, he is banned from the sport for 4 years.
 His ban will expire on 30 June 2028.
-Rıza Kayaalp stated that they will appeal the decision and said, “I had a match.
+Kayaalp stated that they will appeal the decision and said, “I had a match.
 I was going to quit wrestling after the Olympics.
 I continue my struggle.
 After all, I am a man who retired from wrestling.
 We will appeal the decision.
 In the camp two and a half months before the Olympics, I used a medicine because my ear was ringing.
 That's why the punishment was given.
 The medicine doesn't help either.
 It is not a medicine that gives strength.
 We will appeal the decision of the Court of Arbitration for International Sport (CAS).
 My heart is at peace but my brain can't digest it.
 The sports life of such a career athlete cannot be hindered because of an ear medicine”.

+At the 2026 European Wrestling Championships in Tirana, Albania, Rıza Kayaalp won the gold medal in the Greco-Roman 130 kg event by defeating Hungary's Dáriusz Vitek 7–1 in the final, thereby becoming the first wrestler to win 13 European senior titles and surpassing Aleksandr Karelin's long-standing record of 12 continental gold medals.